hpvanriemsdijk/abc_gdpr/README.md

 }
 ```

-> * you are running your graphQl server in a public cloud instance of Graphcool Inc. Read there documententation on how to get up and running with your local instance.
+> you are running your graphQl server in a public cloud instance of Graphcool Inc. Read there documententation on how to get up and running with your local instance.
-* In the current versions, there is no authenttication on the backend server.
+> In the current versions, there is no authenttication on the GraphQL server.
 Consider everything you do with AVC-GDPR public for now.

 ### Get the frond-end up and running
 * Move into the client directory